NeiraIbrahimovic/PIC16A-Project-IrisClassification/README.md

     proportions for petal dimensions.
 Setosas had very small petals, versicolors had medium sized petals, and virginicas had very large petals.
     These means were the basis of our decision tree.
-    The second step was creating our own decision tree. -Andrew
+    The second step was creating our own decision tree. -Andrew Our decision tree code is a class method of.
+It takes in floats or ints, and it will raise type errors if a different data type is inputted.
+    Because setosas were much smaller than the other two species, the first if statement checks if the petal length is less than 0.8 cm, which is greater than the maximum length, and returns 'setosa' if true.
+Then it differentiates between virginica and versicolors by petal widths.

     max_min function -Alexis
     Then we compared our decision tree to the computer generated tree. -Alexis